AI Apprenticeships in Oxford

 Dedicated Coach

-Frequently Asked Questions from Oxford Employers
+Frequently Asked Questions

-Which AI apprenticeship is best for Oxford's life sciences and biotech sector?
+Which apprenticeship suits life sciences and biotech?

-For life sciences and biotech companies like Oxford Biomedica and Immunocore, the AI & Automation Level 4 (ST1512) is ideal.
-It covers data analytics, process automation, research data management, and AI-powered drug discovery workflows.
-For research leaders and programme managers, the AI for Operations Leaders Level 4 builds strategic capability in research automation, computational biology, and scaling research impact.
+For organisations like Oxford Biomedica and Immunocore, the AI & Automation Level 4 covers data analytics, process automation, and AI-powered drug discovery workflows.
+For research leaders, the AI for Operations Leaders Level 4 develops strategic capability.

-Can staff across multiple Oxford and Oxford-Cambridge Arc sites join the same cohort?
+Can staff across the Oxford-Cambridge Arc join?

-What qualifications do Oxford apprentices receive?
+What qualifications do apprentices receive?

 How quickly can we get started?